zenodab-bit/GemsZeno/docs/src/tut_npi.md

 The observed reproduction number, however, differs significantly once the daily-testing threshold of 50 cases is reached.
 In the second scenario, the observed reproduction number is constantly at exactly 1, suggesting that the growth of the epidemic is linear instead of exponential.
 This is due to the fact that we get the limited 50 positive tests each day, every day.
-The active dark figure reveals that once the threshold is reached, the number of undetected cases siddenly spikes.
+The active dark figure reveals that once the threshold is reached, the number of undetected cases suddenly spikes.
 While this example considers capacity limits with regard to testing, you can apply the same mechanics to other capacity-constrained measures such as contact-tracing or vaccination.